 At current rates, the entire 20-month program costs roughly $63,000, including all tuition and fees.
 At Fall 2019 rates, 1 course unit (CU) is $5,628.
 MHCI students will take 11 CUs total to earn the degree.
 Rates are subject to change.

 Yes.
-Each August (twice total), MHCI students spend 4–5 days on Penn's campus in Philadelphia to attend the On-Campus Seminar.
+Each August, MHCI students spend 4–5 days on Penn's campus in Philadelphia to attend the On-Campus Seminar.
 The seminar includes networking events, presentations by faculty and external experts, skills workshops, orientation sessions, and other programming.
 The program will cover lodging, activities, and most meals for students during the on-campus seminar.
 Students are responsible for paying for their travel to and from Philadelphia, and for travel incidentals.

 The Master of Health Care Innovation degree is designed to be completed in 20 months.
 A 3-year option is available for students who need to spread out the workload and financial commitment over more time.
 Students begin their studies in Fall each year.
 While in the program, students typically spend between 12–14 hours per week on coursework.